Hexagram 18 · ䷑

 Work on What Has Been Spoiled represents the restoration of order.
 The firm ascends while the yielding descends, creating gentle upward movement.
 Through correcting past errors, the world is set right.

-The wind blows low on the mountain: the image of Work on What Has Been Spoiled.
-The noble person arouses the people and strengthens their spirit.
+The wind blows low on the mountain: The image of DECAY.
+Thus the superior man stirs up the people And strengthens their spirit.

-Setting right what his father spoiled.
-If there is a son, no blame.
-Danger, but in the end good fortune.
+Setting right what has been spoiled by the father.
+If there is a son, No blame rests upon the departed father.
+Danger.
+In the end good fortune.

 Small Image